Your basket is currently empty!

 Future research directions will likely delve deeper into the exact mechanisms of this novel therapy, and clinical trials will be pivotal to understanding its efficacy and safety.

-A significant focus will be on patient experiences, as their feedback is crucial in shaping the course of research and treatment strategies.
+A significant focus will be on patient experience, as their feedback is crucial in shaping research and treatment strategies.

 It’s clear that alternative treatments like methylene blue could potentially offer you the freedom from pain that you desire.